-Analyses in this chapter used data collected through the NHANES, a nationally representative survey that combines interviews and medical examinations to assess the health of the U.S. non-institutionalized civilian population (Johnson et al., 2013).
+Analyses in this chapter used data collected through the NHANES, a nationally representative survey that combines interviews and medical examinations to assess the health of the U.S. noninstitutionalized civilian population (Johnson et al., 2013).
 NHANES III was fielded in 1988-1994; starting in 1999 and continuing to the present, the NHANES collects data continuously and releases public-use data files in two-year cycles.
-Data for this chapter represents participants 20 years and older in NHANES III (1988- 1994) and in the NHANES continuous cycle years 2005-2006, 2007-2008, 2009-2010, and 2011-2012.
-The statistical software package SAS®, version 9.3, was used to analyze all NHANES data, incorporating the sampling weights and survey design through its survey procedures.
+Data for this chapter represents participants 20 years and older in the NHANES continuous cycle years 1999-2002, 2003-2006, 2005-2006, 2007-2010, and 2011-2014.
+The statistical software package SAS[®], version 9.3, was used to analyze all NHANES data, incorporating the sampling weights and survey design through its survey procedures.

 In this chapter, age was defined as the participant's age at the time of the household interview, categorized into the following age groups: 20-39, 40-59, or 60 and older.
-Race and ethnicity ass self-reported and categorized as non-Hispanic White, non-Hispanic African American, or other.
+Race and ethnicity are selfreported and categorized as non-Hispanic White, non-Hispanic African American, or other.

-The identification of CKD was based on the 2012 guidelines from the Kidney Disease: Improving Global Outcomes (KDIGO) CKD Work Group (KDIGO, 2013) implemented with the data available in NHANES.
+The identification of CKD was based on the 2012 guidelines from the Kidney Disease: Improving Global Outcomes (KDIGO) CKD Work Group (KDIGO, 2013)

+implemented with the data available in NHANES.
 KDIGO defines CKD as "abnormalities of kidney structure or function, present for >3 months, with implications for health."
-Decreased glomerular filtration rate (GFR) is defined as GFR less than 60 ml/ min/1.73 m2, which we calculated using the Chronic Kidney Disease-Epidemiology Collaboration (CKD-EPI) estimated glomerular filtration rate (eGFR) equation (Levey et al., 2009).
+Decreased glomerular filtration rate (GFR) is defined as GFR less than 60 ml/min/1.73 m2, which was calculated using the Chronic Kidney Disease-Epidemiology Collaboration (CKD-EPI) estimated glomerular filtration rate (eGFR) equation (Levey et al., 2009).
 Markers of kidney damage include albuminuria, a history of kidney transplantation, and abnormalities as detected by histology or in urine sediment, electrolytes (due to tubular disorders), or structure (detected by imaging).
 With NHANES data we used the urine albumin creatinine ratio (ACR) to measure albuminuria, but did not have information regarding the other markers of kidney damage.
 Also, the NHANES only included a single measurement of both serum creatinine (sCR, used to generate eGFR) and ACR, so we could not address the three-month persistence criteria for defining CKD.

 The eGFR (measured in ml/min/1.73 m2) was calculated using the CKD-EPI equation, based on the NCHS-recommended standardized creatinine values (Selvin et al., 2007).
-The CKD-EPI equation is: The ACR is the ratio of urinary albumin (mg/L) to urinary creatinine (mg/dL).
-Based on an NCHS suggestion, the urine creatinine value was adjusted to NHANES 2007-2008 (CDC, 2009).
+The CKD-EPI equation is: